Property Owners Withstanding ETJ Retractions

 Your property was properly released from Austin's extraterritorial jurisdiction under Texas law.
-The City's attempt to claw those releases back—citing proximity to the Bee Caves Armory—violates due process and is contrary to the law.
+The City's attempt to claw those releases back — citing proximity to the Bee Caves Armory — has no legal basis and no legal effect.

-The POWER Coalition was established to coordinate property owners and fund federal litigation to secure a judicial ruling that confirms the validity and finality of your original ETJ release.
+POWER Coalition exists to secure a judicial ruling that confirms the validity and finality of every affected property owner's original ETJ release, and to advance legislative protections that prevent retroactive municipal retraction in the future.

 ETJ Releases Granted